-Under Rule 19.6 CPR, the Court noted that the only requirement that is to be satisfied is that the representative carries “the same interest” in the claim as others.
-Whereas, in the case of Duke of Bedford v Ellis [1901] AC 1, the Lord Macnaghten had prescribed a tripartite test (Smith v Cardiff Corpn [1954] 1 QB 210) for a representative suit under Rule 19.6, the Court deemed the approach as ‘misguided’ [para 70].
+Under Rule 19.6 of the CPR, the Court noted that the only requirement that is to be satisfied is that the representative carries “the same interest” in the claim as others.
+Whereas, in the case of Duke of Bedford v Ellis [1901] AC 1, Lord Macnaghten had prescribed a tripartite test for a representative suit under Rule 19.6, the Court deemed the approach as ‘misguided’ [para 70].
 It stated that a purposive interpretation of ‘same interest’ is warranted, one which promotes no conflict of interest between the litigants without prejudicing one over the other.
-To establish this, the Court under Rule 1.2(a), needs to exercise discretion ‘to give effect to the overriding objective of dealing with cases justly and at proportionate cost’ [para 75].
+To establish this, the Court under Rule 1.2(a) needs to exercise discretion ‘to give effect to the overriding objective of dealing with cases justly and at proportionate cost’ [para 75].
 There is no requirement for consent, as the rule does not present a choice to opt-out, and therefore a member is not required to take a positive step or even be aware of the existence of the litigation [para 77].
 Further, there is no requirement of a clear definition of class in a given suit [para 78], no requirement in the ordinary course for the representatives to distribute the cost of the litigation [para 79], and no bar to a representative claim for a separate cause of action or separate relief for damage or monetary relief [para 80].

 Applying the legal principles in the present case, the Court stated that the claimant has adopted a 'bottom up' approach, whereby he seeks damages uniformly on a per capita basis.
 The Court found difficulty with this argument as the extent to which the Safari workaround had affected individuals could not be made uniform.
-It stated that if Google was indeed found liable, then according to the ordinary compensation principles, the amounts of damages would vary in each case, which therefore would require individualised assessment of damages.
-While the claimant sought to argue that any contravention of DPA 1988 would not entail proving financial loss or distress, the claims made in the draft particulars would reveal that compensation would require that evidence to be adduced to establish facts of each individual claimant[para 106].
+If Google was indeed found liable, then according to the ordinary compensation principles, the amounts of damages would vary in each case, which therefore would require individualised assessment of damages.
+While the claimant sought to argue that any contravention of DPA 1998 would not entail proving financial loss or distress, the claims made in the draft particulars would reveal that compensation would require that evidence to be adduced to establish facts of each individual claimant.

-As for wordings of Section 13 of DPA 1988, the Court held that to recover compensation, in addition to proving that there was a breach by the data controller, it is also required to be proved that ‘damage’ was the result of such dereliction.
-Further, the term ‘damage’ would require any financial loss or physical or psychological injury [para 92].
-The Court read down the judgment delivered in Vidal-Hall v Google Inc [2016] QB 1003 to cement its reasoning that damage or distress is required to be proved for each individual for claim under Section 13 to sustain.
+As for wordings of section 13 of DPA 1998, the Court held that to recover compensation, in addition to proving that there was a breach by the data controller, it is also required to be proved that the damage was the result of such dereliction.
+The term ‘damage’ can be used to describe financial loss or physical or psychological injury [para 92].
+The Court read down the judgment delivered in Vidal-Hall v Google Inc [2016] QB 1003 to cement its reasoning that damage or distress is required to be proved for each individual for a claim under section 13 to sustain.
 The Court also distinguished the case of Gulati v MGN Ltd [2015] EWHC 1482 (Ch), a case where damages were awarded for misuse of private information.
-While the claimant had used Gulati to argue that the present case was fit for damages ‘loss of control’ over personal data by Google, the Court disagreed by stating that he would still be required to prove material damage or distress as a consequence of the breach [para 115].
+While the claimant had used Gulati to argue that the present case was fit for damages for ‘loss of control’ over personal data by Google, the Court disagreed by stating that they would still be required to prove material damage or distress as a consequence of the breach [para 115].